What Do Pest Control Worker Do?

 - Clean and remove blockages from infested areas to facilitate spraying procedures and provide drainage, using brooms, mops, shovels, or rakes.

-Things a Pest Control Worker Should Know How to Do
+Qualities of a Pest Control Worker

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.